sfandres94/uex-audiopy1/README.md

 ```

 ### Usage
-Now we can run Jupyter lab and select `audiopy` as the running kernel:
+Now we can run JupyterLab and select `audiopy` as the running kernel:
 ```
 jupyter-lab
 ```